We dare you to visit these haunting Southwest Michigan locations | Southwestern Michigan Tourist Council

 When everyone scattered, Seasongood wasn’t so lucky.
 He got stuck in a barbed-wire fence at the top of the ravine.
 Although the Phantom Skater didn’t see Seasongood, the young boy was horrified to find the spectral skater looked exactly as the legend said.
 Towering, wearing black, fiery skates and with cloven hooves where his feet should be.
 He cast no shadow in the moonlight.

 The legend of the Phantom Skater still makes its way around the rumor mill these days, although there haven’t been more reported sightings.
-The kids must be making it home on time after a day of winter fun.
+The kids must be getting home on time after a day of winter fun.

 Sister Lakes Sea Monster